Clock Drift¶

 Accuracy of Synchronization¶

-We configured an arbitrary random accuracy in a range for the SimpleClockSynchronizer.
+We configured a time synchronization error with a random distribution for the SimpleClockSynchronizer, but no drift rate compensation errors.
 In the case of gPTP, the accuracy is not settable but an emergent property of the protocol’s operation.
+Also, gPTP synchronization inherently has some drift rate compensation errors.

 Note